Burnt ends, or as I like to call them ‘Meat Candy‘ are the near perfect little snack food that was first created in good old Kansas City.

 The burnt ends usually come from the marbled point of a whole brisket.
-They are smoked slowly until they’re tender to the touch and covered in deliiiiish BBQ sauce.
+You can find my recipe for a 4 lb brisket in electric smoker if you need one.
+The ‘ends’ are smoked slowly until they’re tender to the touch and covered in deliiiiish BBQ sauce.

 You have two option when its making burnt ends.
 If your smoking a brisket you can use the ends of it.
 However if time/ money doesnt permit you to smoke a whole brisket, you can use chuck steak.
 It gives an amazing flavour on a budget and its much quicker!